palerdos/Testing-with-Selenium-POM-KDT-DDT/README.md

 # Testing the browser
 This project was created to learn how to build robust and maintainable automation solutions.
-The task was to create all test cases in with Selenium Webdriver and the implementation of POM, KDT and DDT
+The task was to create all test cases with Selenium Webdriver and the implementation of POM, KDT and DDT

 ![title](seleniumtest.png)